tc39/proposal-record-tuple/README.md

 ## Could we have classes whose instances are Records?

-TC39 has been long discussing "value types", which would be some kind of class declaration for a primitive type, for several years on and off.
+TC39 has been long discussing "value types", which would be some kind of class declaration for a primitive type, for several years, on and off.
 An [earlier version of this proposal](./history/with-classes.md) even made an attempt.
 This proposal tries to start off simple and minimal, providing just the core structures.
 The hope is that it could provide the data model for a future proposal for classes.

 This proposal is loosely related to a broader set of proposals, including [operator overloading](https://github.com/littledan/proposal-operator-overloading/) and [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals): These all conspire to provide a way for user-defined types to do the same as [BigInt](https://github.com/tc39/proposal-bigint).
 However, the idea is to add these features if we determine they're independently motivated.